 Mana Pools, one of the World Heritage Sites in Zimbabwe, is a wildlife conservation area and consists of three different areas: Mana Pools National Park and the Sapi and Chewore Safari Areas.
 Situated in the Zambezi valley, this is a remote and spectacular area with magnificent views of the Zambezi River and mountains of the Rift Valley over in Zambia.

 Mana means “four” in Shona which are the Main, Chine, Long and Chisambuk pools.
-Mana Pools is among the least developed National Parks in Zimbabwe, but is renowned for its game-viewing.
-Large concentrations of buffalo and elephant are found along the river's edges, while predators such as lion, wild dog, leopard, hyena and cheetah are often sighted.
+Mana Pools is among the least developed National Parks in Zimbabwe but is renowned for its game-viewing.
+Large concentrations of buffalo and elephant are found along the river's edges, while predators such as lions, wild dogs, leopards, hyenas and cheetah are often sighted.
 Greater kudu, Burchell's zebra, impala, warthog and common waterbuck can be seen on the plains.
 Mana Pools offers fantastic birding with over 300 species recorded.

 Game viewing at Mana Pools can be done on boat safaris, game drives and bush walks.
 Fishing and canoeing are popular activities too.
 The best time of year to visit Mana Pools is between May and October, as large groups of animals congregate along the river to drink as water elsewhere in the park is scarce.
 When the rainy season starts (November) it becomes exceptionally hot and the roads can become impassable.

 Visit Mana Pools National Park Safari Lodges in Zimbabwe

 The Great Zimbabwe ruins with its massive curving walls, constructed from millions of granite blocks fitted together without mortar, hosts the largest stone structures south of the pyramids.